 - World in Colors: highlights of Slovenian painting across a period stretching from the revolutionary year of 1848 to independence from Austria Hungary in 1918 (January 30th to May 25th, 2025)

 - Gustav Klimt.
-Pigment & Pixel: digging a little deeper into Klimt’s world of colour to examine his methods and processes.
-Includes a close look at the techniques and materials used to create such paintings as The Kiss (February 20th, 2025 to September 7th, 2025)
+Pigment & Pixel: digging a little deeper into Klimt’s world of colour to examine his methods.
+Includes a closer look at the techniques and materials used to create such paintings as The Kiss (February 20th, 2025 to September 7th, 2025)

 - Cézanne, Monet, Renoir: highlights of French Impressionism drawn from the prestigious Villa Langmatt collection (September 25th, 2025 to February 8th, 2026)